logo

 Counseling Degrees and Programs in Mississippi

-The state of Mississippi is home to several colleges and universities with counseling programs in all of the major areas of practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-To begin a counseling career in Mississippi, your first step will likely be to choose a school and a counseling program.
-Most professional counseling careers in the state require a graduate degree in the desired area of counseling practice.
-It is not surprising, therefore, that all of the degree and certificate programs in Mississippi in the five major areas of counseling are offered at the graduate level.
+The state of Mississippi is home to several colleges and universities with counseling programs in four of the five major areas of practice: mental health counseling, marriage and family therapy, rehabilitation counseling, and school counseling To begin a counseling career in Mississippi, your first step will likely be to choose a school and a counseling program.
+As most professional counseling careers in the state require a graduate degree in the desired area of counseling practice, all of the degree and certificate programs in Mississippi are offered at the graduate level.
 Students who wish to study counseling at the undergraduate level may be interested in programs in nearby states, related areas, or online.
-There are a few online and hybrid counseling programs available in Mississippi that enable students to study counseling at the graduate level and either complete the educational requirements necessary for professional licensure or gain advanced counseling knowledge.
+There are a few online and hybrid counseling programs available in Mississippi that enable students to study counseling at the graduate level and complete the educational requirements necessary for professional licensure.

 Quick Facts

-• There are 7 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Mississippi.1,2
+• There are 8 not-for-profit four-year colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Mississippi.1,2

-• Of the counseling schools in Mississippi, 0 offer an associate’s degree, 0 offer a bachelor’s degree, 1 offers a certificate, and 7 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Mississippi, 0 offer an associate degree, 1 offers a bachelor’s degree, 0 offer a certificate, and 8 offer a master’s or advanced degree.1,2

 • 6 schools offer a degree in mental health counseling.1,2